The Threat of Property Theft in Relocations in Florida

 Looking for a state that offers the perfect blend of great work and business environment, recreation and culture?
 Florida is your best bet.
-The sunshine state as it's fondly called is not just a tourist destination it is a major hub of commercial and sporting activities with people trooping in and out of the city in their droves year round.
-It is not just renowned for its beaches it has a warm climate and great educational system all of which makes it a perfect abode for the bachelor and for the married.
+The sunshine state as it's fondly called is not just a tourist destination it is a major hub of commercial and sporting activities with people trooping in and out of the city in their droves year-round.
+It is not just renowned for its beaches it has a warm climate and great educational system all of which make it a perfect abode for the bachelor and for the married.
 These reasons perhaps explain the high rate of relocation in Florida which is above the national average.

 The sheer beauty and ambiance of the state coupled with the vast potentials for business all adds up in making the state a darling of moving companies It is not a hidden fact that millions of people switch residencies every year in America.
 According to the Federal Motor Carrier Safety Administration (FMCSA), about 15 million American households relocate each year.
 However, there is a particularly worrying trend based on the analysis of this statistic and this is that Florida has the highest complaint rates recorded anywhere with the country.
 Of course, even the most well-planned move could yet possibly throw up one or two problems along the way but there is a particular complaint that reverberates in Florida much higher than any other states and this is theft of client's properties by personnel of some moving companies.
 Areas such as Palm Beach and South Florida which are some of the hottest destinations within the state have witnessed a sizeable number of reported cases of property theft.